Welcome to our school community!

 Q: Do Kindergarten students need to wear a mask?

-A: At this time, they are not mandatory but are recommended.
+A: At this time, masks are not mandatory.

 Q: What happens if I withdraw my registration?